apachols/shorttrack/README.md

 ### `grunt dev`
 Grunt dev forces through the tests, and starts the express server.
 Good when you're not worried about the linter, or unit tests failing.

-### `grunt live`
+### `grunt server`
-Grunt live runs through the same setup as `grunt dev` but then watches the code.
+Grunt server runs through the same setup as `grunt dev` but then watches the code.
 Any file saves will trigger restart the server with the new changes.

 ### `grunt inspect`
 Grunt inspect will start the node inspector, and the express server at the same time, so that you can debug the server in the chrome web inspector.